 Below are a variety of meditations for you to freely stream or download, and to keep as long as you would like.
+The meditations with “MBSR” in the title are designed for participants taking the Mindfulness-Based Stress Reduction course, but anyone can benefit.
 Please know that new meditations will be added to this page on an ongoing basis.

 MBSR Body Scan (30 minutes)

 This first meditation is most commonly practiced lying down on one’s back, but can also be practiced sitting or even standing.
 You will be guided by slowly and systematically scanning through the body with openhearted awareness, along with opening to the sensations of breathing: